Pre-startup safety review (PSSR) requirements

 “The organization must have in place a documented, formal process safety management system to be applied throughout the organization which will ensure that process safety risks are properly identified and controlled.”

-The commonality between all three regulations is that businesses must have a PSM system in place to prevent workplace hazards.
-PSSRs are just one important piece of this larger puzzle, but they are still important for ensuring a safe work environment.
+Firstly, the commonality between all three regulations is that businesses must have a PSM system in place to prevent workplace hazards.
+Secondly, PSSRs are just one important piece of this larger puzzle, but they are still essential for ensuring a safe work environment.

-Remember that PSSRs are helpful for multiple types of process changes.
-Whether you’re introducing a new chemical, upgrading your technology, or making personnel changes within the process itself, a PSSR will help you find and correct hazards before they create dangerous and potentially life-threatening situations.
+Finally, remember that PSSRs are helpful for multiple types of process changes.
+Whether you’re introducing a new chemical, upgrading your technology, or making personnel changes within the process itself, a PSSR helps you find and correct hazards before they create dangerous and potentially life-threatening situations.